 Spay and Neuter Your Pet for Maximum Health

 You may have heard the saying “spay or neuter your pet.” but have you thought about all the reasons why this routine procedure is recommended for most?
 It’s true that unless you are a breeder or plan on responsibly breeding that your pet should be spayed or neutered.
 The fact of the matter is that spay and neuter surgery lends individual health advantages as well as furthers the well being of pet populations as a whole.
 When your female pet is spayed and your male pet is neutered is dependent on a number of factors.
 We’re here to guide you through all aspects of your pet’s health at Arcata Animal Hospital.
-Don’t hesitate to reach out with any questions on spay and neuter surgery for your four-legged friend.
+Don’t hesitate to reach out with any questions about spay and neuter surgery for your four-legged friend.

 How Spay and Neuter Surgery Affects Pet Populations